wevm/viem/site/docs/actions/public/getFilterChanges.md

 # getFilterChanges

-Returns a list of all logs based on Filter ID.
+Returns a list of logs or hashes based on a [Filter](/TODO) since the last time it was called.

-A Filter ID can be created from the following actions:
+A Filter can be created from the following actions:

 - [`createFilter`](/TODO)
 - [`createBlockFilter`](/TODO)